“Number one, cash is king… number two, communicate… number three, buy or bury the competition.”

 – Jack Welch, Former CEO of General Electric

-As Thomas Friedman declared with his illuminating 2005 book, The World is Flat.
-Think about the next few statements.
+As Thomas Friedman declared in his illuminating 2005 book, The World is Flat.
+Think about the following few statements.
 Over the past two years, 90% of all data was created.
-A morning call to your bank can be answered by a college grad working the night shift in Bangalore.
+A college grad working the night shift in Bangalore can answer a morning call to your bank.
 A disgruntled customer, with a simple social post, can make a dent in the polished brand of a Fortune 500.
-I can get a factory in China to make just about anything with some design schematics and cash (trust me, I’ve seen it first hand).
-And, you have no idea from where your next big competitor will emerge from.
+I can get a factory in China to make just about anything with some design schematics and cash (trust me, I’ve seen it firsthand).
+And you have no idea from where your next big competitor will emerge from.

-More so than at any time in history, it is critical for strategic leaders to understand and navigate through competitive dynamics.
+More so than at any time in history, strategic leaders must understand and navigate market and competitive dynamics.
 We don’t live in a time when the slow and steady wins.
 We live in a time of super-compressed competitive cycles, globalization disrupting cost curves, the blurring of the traditional boundaries between industries and markets, innovation spurring radical progress, and the internet giving anyone a potentially global audience.
-More so than ever, it is essential to understand competitive dynamics.
+More so than ever, it is essential to understand market and competitive dynamics.

-Here are the top tools and concepts on competitive dynamics:
+Here are the top tools and concepts of market analysis: